 George Alex Koulieris

-He’s currently an Assistant Professor in the Dept. of Computer Science at Durham University.
-Previously I was a post-doctoral researcher at Inria, France, team GraphDeco, working on near-eye, stereo displays in collaboration with George Drettakis and Martin S. Banks.
+He’s currently an Associate Professor in the Dept. of Computer Science at Durham University.
+Previously he was a post-doctoral researcher at Inria, France, team GraphDeco, working on near-eye, stereo displays in collaboration with George Drettakis and Martin S. Banks.